jsbin/jsbin/docs/running-your-own-jsbin.md

 This is an object controlling how URLs are generated in JS Bin.
 If you plan to run JS Bin from a subdirectory, you must change these settings.

 * url.host: The host you will access JS Bin on, eg. `jsbin.dev` is what we use offline.
 If you want to include a port number here you should do, eg. `jsbin.dev:8000` will request JS Bin over port 8000.
 * url.prefix: `/` or your subdirectory that JS Bin should be accessed from.
 For instance, if you run JS Bin under `http://remysharp.com/jsbin` the `url.prefix` value must be `/jsbin/`.
 * url.ssl: `false` or `true` whether you want to run JS Bin over SSL.
 * url.static: `false` or a url, such as `http://static.jsbin.dev:8000/jsbin/`.
 This will control where static assets are served from.
 If the value is `false`, they will be served from the same path as dyanmic content.

+### Custom config file location

+To start JS Bin with a config file from another location, set the `JSBIN_CONFIG` environment variable as a path to the custom file.
+The path should be absolute, or relative to your current working directory:

+    $ JSBIN_CONFIG=~/jsbin.json jsbin

 ## Running from a subdirectory